axe312ger/responsive-svg-sprites/README.md

 responsive-svg-sprites
 ===============

-> An example approach to successfully delivery responsive svgs to all browsers
+> An example approach to successfully delivery responsive svgs to all browsers - because it was really time to document this.

 > Work In Progress - Even this readme :)